ATM2100/GuidedWalkThroughOfLinux/Guide.md

 |-- File3
 `-- File4
 ```
-Notice that Directory1 is empty, and that File1-4 are in the `~/` directory and can be renamed.
+Notice that Directory1 is empty and that File1-4 has been renamed and are now in the `~/` directory.
 To rename, you simply move the file to where you want it to be but with a different name.

 ### Exercise creation
 Start in the `~/exercises/creation/`.